srhemdev/srhemdev.github.io/searchApp/README.md

      -- widgets
         -- appLayout
-            Contains a general app layout module, wherein we can pass config about which element on the page do we want this app to be attached to.
+           A general app layout widget module, wherein we can pass config about which element on the page do we want this app to be attached to.
-            Consists of the
+           Consists of the css file and the constructor class called appLayout.

         -- feed
-            An independent lights module which can be used to control the lights of the house.
-It is a control which is created off the switchControl Factory class.
-In addition to the available common functions, contains functionality to control the light range based on scale from 0-100.
-            (ranging from dim to bright)
+           A feed list widget module.
+           It gets updated on any new search query result or page update.
+           Consists of the css file and the constructor class called feed.

+        -- feedCard
+           A feed card widget module which contains the UI for each feed item in the feed list.
+           It contains information about the feed item like title, viewers, description, image and link to the feed item.
+           Consists of the css file and the constructor class called feedCard.

-        -- switchControl
+        -- paginationHeader
-            An factory module which can be used to generate different controls based on the type of control you wish to create.
-Contains some basic common functions which can be shared across different modules
+           A paginationHeader widget module which contains the UI for pagination of the feed list.
+           It contains information about the total results, current page no, total pages of results.
+           It has right and left buttons to navigate through remaining results.
+           Consists of the css file and the constructor class called paginationHeader.

-        -- temperatureControl
+        -- search
-           An independent temperature module which can be used to control the temperature of the house.
-It is a control which is created off the switchControl Factory class.
-In addition to the available common functions, contains functionality to control the temperature range.
+           A search widget module which contains the UI for search bar section of the app.
+           It contains a search box and search button.
+           We can search for results by either hitting the enter button or clicking on the search button.
+           Consists of the css file and the constructor class called paginationHeader.

     --- css
         -- common.css
-           Include common styles shared across the different components, classes like toggles, disabled, flex, hidden etc.
+           Include common styles shared across the different components, classes like loader, disabled, flex, hidden etc.

-        -- control-panel.css
+        -- searchApp.css
-           Contains styles specific to the control panel.
+           Contains styles specific to the search app.

-    --- data
+    --- services
-        Mock data response(to simulate get and update values for the different switch controls) Due to lack of server we are manually updating values on client side.

-        --curtain-state.json
-          curtain status

-        --light-state.json
-          light status

-        --temperature.json
-          temperature status

-        -- mock-data.js
-           Returns back the object service exposing path to the above json files.

-    --- libraries (Imported 3rd Party libraries)
-        Have stored the following libraries locally to avoid making HTTP requests to retrieve the library.
-        -- jQuery(from jquery.com)
-           Used across the app to access element values.

-        -- Modernizer
-           Used to help maintain cross browser compatibility with respect to styles and browser support.

-        -- Material Icons(from Google Material Design)
-           Used font icons to add symbols for different controls.
+        --searchService
+          A service to get the query results from the search api.

+        --commonService
+          -Provides common methods to add css class name, remove css class name, check if css class name is present etc.

-    --- control Panel.js
+    --- searchApp.js
-        Configures the controls you want to see on your control panel.
+        The feed, search, paginationHeader widgets are dynamically injected into the DOM when the appLayout component is instantiated.

-    --- controlPanel.html
+    --- searchApp.html
         Entry Point for Application.
-Contains the general layout of the control panel.
+Contains the general layout of the Search App.
-        The home automation controls are dynamically injected into the DOM depending on which ones you would like to add to your list of controls.

 ---------------------------------------------------------------------------------------